wilsonify/wilsonify.github.io/content/recipes/VEGETABLE PAD THAI WITH DRYFRIED TOFU213.md

 3 Now that you’ve got everything lined up, heat the oil over medium heat in a big skillet or

 wok.
-When the pan is hot, add the shallots and stir-fry those fuckers until they start to char
+When the pan is hot, add the shallots and stir-fry those  ers until they start to char

 around the edges, about 2 minutes.
-Add the broccoli and keep that shit up for another 2
+Add the broccoli and keep that    up for another 2

-minutes until the broccoli is kinda charred but isn’t limp as fuck.
+minutes until the broccoli is kinda charred but isn’t limp as  .
 Now add the garlic and fry it

 up for another 30 seconds.
-Gently add the noodles and .33 cup of the sauce and toss that shit
+Gently add the noodles and .33 cup of the sauce and toss that

 all around to make sure everything is covered.
 Keep stirring and fold in the tofu.
 Cook for